-- \ Tours.
+Tours.
 To name a few, you can check out the Old Town Trolley Tour, Boston Duck Tour, the Upper Deck Tour, or Boston Ghosts and Gravestones Tour.
-If you're feeling adventurous and kind of dorky you can attempt the downtown Segway Tours, or have a colonial tour guide escort you along the historic Freedom Trail! - \ BU Today has a great webpage named "Nearby Neighborhoods" with links to mini-guides for numerous neighborhoods around BU. - \ South End Business Alliance.
+If you're feeling adventurous you can attempt the downtown Segway Tours, or have a colonial tour guide escort you along the historic Freedom Trail!

+BU Today has a great webpage named "Nearby Neighborhoods" with links to miniguides for numerous neighborhoods around BU.

+South End Business Alliance.
 For the South End residents, this website boasts a relatively comprehensive list of food, drink, shopping, and resident services information.